Rod price in Nepal 2026

 Just to give you a ballpark idea for a typical two-storey RCC house (around 1,200 sq ft), you'll generally need somewhere between 5,000 to 8,000 kg of steel depending on the design, soil type, and structural requirements.
 At current prices of around Rs.
 76–82 per kg, that works out to roughly Rs.
 3.8 lakhs to Rs.
 6.5 lakhs just for the steel.

 This is why your structural engineer's estimate matters so much even a 10% overuse or underuse of steel can mean hundreds of thousands of rupees difference.
+Since rod price in Nepal changes frequently, getting updated quotations before purchasing is always recommended.

 Final Thoughts